 When parents use expired car seats, they’re securing their children in products that may have frayed straps, brittle plastic, or loose parts.
 Children are much more likely to fall out of the car seat or be severely injured or killed in a crash if the seat has expired.
 Rear-facing car seats should have at least one year of use when purchased.
 Car seats that can face the rear or the front should have 2-3 years of use left, as forward-facing car seats may cause more injuries if not handled properly.

 Parents should check online recalls or call potential manufacturers before purchasing a car seat.
 After purchase, they should continue to check recalls periodically, especially if a particular brand has been recalled within the last five years.
 Most recalls are addressed fairly quickly, but until they are, do not use a car seat with a known recall.

-The attorneys at Brian White and Associates want to make sure your most precious cargo is safely secured in a car seat that holds up to quality safety standards.
+The attorneys at Attorney Brian White Personal Injury Lawyers want to make sure your most precious cargo is safely secured in a car seat that holds up to quality safety standards.
 Contact one of our associates to discuss the legal ramifications of accidents involving faulty or expired car seats.

 Contact the Houston Product Liability Lawyers at Attorney Brian White Personal Injury Lawyers For Help